-Audit Committee
+Work of the Audit Committee

 The Board has appointed an Audit Committee in order to give work with reporting and auditing a special forum.
-The Audit Committee includes all members of the Board with the exception of Ratos's CEO.
+The Audit Committee includes all members of the Board.
+The chairman is the Chairman of the Board.
+Regarding 2012, see the Work of the Compensation Committee.